pluralsight/guides/in-review/sql/getting-the-consolidated-sum-of-transactions-grouped-by-currency-just-using-mysql/article.md

     ║ 1995.00 ║
     ╚═════════╝

-As you can see this, created a split in the data.
-We go from two values to four using a different grouping scheme.
-By adding the `Currency` category, we group first by direction and next by currency.
+As seen above, this command creates an additional split in the data.
+By adding the `Currency` category, we group first by direction and next by currency, giving us four different values.

-However, our output is rather confusing because we don't know what each of the numbers signifies.
+However, our output is rather confusing because we don't know what each number signifies.
 Let's add more columns to reveal what the rows mean:

     SELECT SUM(`Amount`) AS `Total`, `Currency`, `Direction` FROM `transactions` GROUP BY `Direction`, `Currency`;